Kabirr2002/Music-Store-Analysis--MySQL/README.md

 Q8: List all track names and their lengths (in milliseconds) that are longer than average song length, orderes by their length with the longest ones listed first.

 **Benefits**
+This project demonstrates the following skills and benefits: